-Following the work of [2], Wang et al. [1] define a dynamic version of PoR model based on the BLS signature and the Merkle Hash Tree (MHT) [9].
+Following the work of [2], Wang et al. [1] define a dynamic version of PoR model based on the BLS signature and the

+Merkle Hash Tree (MHT) [9].
 They try to use a modified BLS signature and the classic MHT construction to realize integrity verification in cloud storage.
 In their scheme, in order to build a MHT over a large piece of data, such as a file, the client first divides the file into a series of data blocks m_i $(1 \le i \le n)$ and computes the hash value for each block $n_i = H(m_i)$.
 We call n_i the "block tag" of the block m_i .
-Then the client constructs a binary tree whose leaf nodes are the hashes of their respective children.
+Then the client constructs a binary tree whose leaf nodes are the hashes of the "block tags" and the nodes further up in the tree are the hashes of their respective children.
 Finally, the client generates a root R based on the construction of MHT and takes the signature of the root $sig{sk}(R)$ as meta data.